-Criminal Justice majors are strongly encouraged to take the Spanish language sequence.
+Criminal Justice majors are strongly encouraged to take the Spanish or Russian language sequence.
 For a list of recommended free electives, consult the Criminal Justice Department.

-- CJ 100 Introduction to the Criminal Justice System - CJ 105 Theories of Crime - CJ 200 Statistical Techniques for Criminal Justice - CJ 202 Research Methods in Criminal Justice - CJ 430 Senior Seminar
+- CJ 100 Introduction to the Criminal Justice System - CJ 105 Theories of Crime - CJ 385 Research Methods in Criminal Justice - CJ 390 Statistical Techniques for Criminal Justice - CJ 405 Senior Seminar